christoph-weiser/mpw6/README.md

 - FEM simulation setup for DAC capacitor.
 - Verilog Code for SAR logic

-And Always Remember:
-  - This is a hobby.
-I'm not a professional designer.
-So if you want to reuse parts of this design, you're welcome to do so, but make sure to test them accordingly.

 # Schematics

 Simply source cadrc in the xschem folder and execute